BublTechnology/ScarletTests/README.md

 They are run and pass against our current implementation of the API, and describe the current Bubl vendor extensions to the API.

+**NOTE:** this is currently unreleased, you must use the beta firmware (linked below) in order to work with the API.

 ## Client UI